rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 - If you haven't presented your shell yet and have opted to wait, then the [checklist](../P01/command_checklist.md) in `P02` applies to this assignment.
 - Meaning you will present just as all the others did, but using sqlite as a backend.
+- Remember to look at the [P01 general checklist](../P01/general_checklist.md) as well for P02.

 ### Those That Have Presented